Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/surveyMonkey_INS.md

     ii.
 Navigate to **[https://developer.surveymonkey.com](https://developer.surveymonkey.com)** and log in.

     iii.
-Anyone with a Survey Monkey account can register an app.
+Anyone with a SurveyMonkey account can register an app.
 Before the 90-day period ends, you must deploy your app as either Public or Private and upgrade your account as needed.
  [refer](https://api.surveymonkey.com/v3/docs?shell#public-apps).

     iv.
 Enable the below scopes. [refer](https://api.surveymonkey.com/v3/docs?shell#scopes).